ros2/realtime_support/rttest/README.md

 -tp Set the thread priority of all threads launched by the test program.
 Individual thread priority can be set using the `rttest_set_sched_priority` command.

 -f Specify the name of the file for writing the collected data.
-Plot this data file using the `rttest_plot.py` script provided in `scripts`.
+Plot this data file using the `rttest_plot` script provided in `scripts`.